dribdat/design/Whitepaper/README.md

 # @ references

 You can find our inspirations and additional references at [dribdat/awesome-hackathon](https://github.com/dribdat/awesome-hackathon).
-On the following pages are reference deployments with background details.
-Visit our [OpenCollective](https://opencollective.com/dribdat/events), [Twitter]() and  for the latest news.
+On the following pages are reference deployments with some background information from **2015 - 2021**

-**2015 -- 2021**

 ---